mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 57 - Versioned Functions/readme.md

 # Solutions

-1. Keep just one working version of your artefact (class, method, attribute).
+1. Keep just one working version of your artifact (class, method, attribute).

 2. Leave time control to your version control system.